flaxandteal/dp-compose/v2/README.md

 ### provisioning

 Contains scripts and files to set the initial state required for stacks to work.
 This include things like database collections, content, etc.

-## Setup

-Completely optional but it might be a good idea to clean the Docker environment - purge all containers/volumes/images and start fresh.
-Any issues then definitely give this a go first.

-For everything to work as expected make sure of the following:

-- `git clone` in same dir and level all relevant ONS repos in [manifests](manifests) dir (you will see errors if this is not as expected)
-- optional: add an alias - something like `alias dpc='docker-compose --project-dir . -f profiles/static-files.yml'` this makes life a bit easier

-## Usage

-### Stacks (profiles with multiple files under a folder)

-Please follow the instructions in the [profiles README](./profiles/README.md)

-### Profiles with a single file

-Edit `.env` for your development requirements - you might need to point to local services running in an IDE for example.

-Then just standard Docker compose commands: e.g.:
-- to start detached: `docker-compose --project-dir . -f profiles/static-files.yml up -d`
-- or with the alias: `dpc up -d`
-- to get logs for a service: `docker-compose --project-dir . -f profiles/static-files.yml logs dp-files-api` or `dpc logs dp-files-api`

 ## Kafka